trueimmortal/DoujinTelegramBot/README.md

 ## Settings

 To change the settings, you can either use raw API calls or the bot.
 To change the settings via the bot use the `/settings` command.
 This will show you the current settings and allow you to modify them.
 Follow the instructions, this feature was added in a hurry so it might be a bit confusing.

+***IMPORTANT***: You will need to set the exhentai cookie in the settings if you want access to exhentai otherwise only e-hentai links will work.
+You can get the cookie by logging in to exhentai and then copy the cookie from the browser.
+The cookie should look something like this: `ipb_member_id=123456789; ipb_pass_hash=123456789; igneous=123456789; sk=123456789;`

 **NOTE**: To manage allowed groups and whitelisted users, you will need their IDs, groups usually starts with a `-`.